 He is the author of Humanism and Empire: the Imperial Ideal in Fourteenth-Century Italy (Oxford: Oxford University Press, 2018), The Ugly Renaissance (London: Hutchinson, 2013) – which was named "Book of the Year 2013" in the Times Literary Supplement by Felipe Fernandez-Armesto – and Petrarch and St. Augustine: Classical Scholarship, Christian Theology and the Origins of the Renaissance in Italy (Leiden: Brill, 2012).
 He has also edited Renaissance?
 Perceptions of Continuity and Discontinuity, c.1300-c.1550 (Leiden: Brill, 2010) and Libertés et citoyenneté urbaines du moyen âge à nos jours (Trier and Luxembourg: CLUDEM, 2015), and is the co-author of The End of Politics: Triangulation, Realignment and the Battle for the Centre Ground (London: Politico’s, 2006).
-His next book, a biography of Niccolò Machiavelli, will be published by Picador in Spring 2020.
+His latest book is Machiavelli: His Life and Times (London: Picador, 2020).

-He writes a regular column for History Today (‘Portrait of the Author as a Historian', 'The Music of Time', and 'The Historian's Cookbook'), and has contributed pieces on a wide range of historical and cultural subjects to the Sunday Telegraph, the Wall Street Journal, the Atlantic, the Guardian, the New Statesman, the Times Literary Supplement, the Catholic Herald, and Dissent.
-He has also made numerous appearances for television and radio, and speaks regularly on Italian history at literary festivals.
+He writes a regular column for History Today (‘Portrait of the Author as a Historian', 'The Music of Time', 'The Historian's Cookbook', and 'Natural Histories'), and has contributed pieces on a wide range of historical and cultural subjects to the Sunday Telegraph, the Wall Street Journal, the Atlantic, the Guardian, the New Statesman, the Times Literary Supplement, the Catholic Herald, and Dissent.

 He is represented by Georgina Capel Associates.